Bayesian conjugacy in probit, tobit, multinomial probit and extensions: A review and new results: Conjugacy via unified skew-normals

-where $c=1$ under all the routinely--used models in Section~\ref{sec_2} which rely on Gaussian utilities, namely \eqref{eq2}, \eqref{eq3}, \eqref{eq5}, \eqref{eq6}, \eqref{eq7} and \eqref{eq9}, whereas for those formulations based on skewed utilities, e.g., \eqref{eq4}, \eqref{eq8} and \eqref{eq10}, the constant $c$ is a known value.
-Albeit the primary interest is inference on $\bbeta$, it is worth highlighting that the availability of the marginal likelihood in \eqref{eq15} allows to obtain empirical Bayes estimates for the other quantities in likelihood \eqref{eq1}, such as the parameters in the covariance matrices $\bar{\bSigma}_{1}$ and $\bar{\bSigma}_{0}$, via numerical maximization; see Section~\ref{sec_6} for further discussion on estimation of $\bar{\bSigma}_{1}$ and $\bar{\bSigma}_{0}$.
-In addition, equation \eqref{eq15} facilitates direct calculation of Bayes factors for model selection and evaluation of predictive probabilities.
-This second objective can be readily accomplished by noting that the predictive probability $p(\by_{\mbox{\normalfont new}} \mid \by)$ for a new vector of observations $\by_{\mbox{\normalfont new}}$ from model \eqref{eq1} is equal to the ratio $p(\by_{\mbox{\normalfont new}}, \by)/p(\by)$ of the two associated marginal likelihoods.
-Therefore, focusing for simplicity on the case $c=1$ --- which covers the most widely--used models in Section~\ref{sec_2} --- direct application of \eqref{eq15} yields to
+where $c=1$ under all the routinely-implemented models in Section~\ref{sec_2} which rely on Gaussian utilities, namely \eqref{eq2}--\eqref{eq9}, whereas for those formulations based on skewed utilities, e.g., (S.1)--(S.3), the constant $c$ is a known value.
+Albeit the primary interest is inference on $\bbeta$, the marginal likelihood in \eqref{eq15} allows to obtain empirical Bayes estimates also for the other quantities in likelihood \eqref{eq1}, such as the parameters of the covariance matrices $\bar{\bSigma}_{1}$ and $\bar{\bSigma}_{0}$, via numerical maximization; see Section~\ref{sec_6} for further discussion on estimation of $\bar{\bSigma}_{1}$ and $\bar{\bSigma}_{0}$.
+In addition, Equation~\eqref{eq15} facilitates direct calculation of Bayes factors for model selection and evaluation of predictive probabilities.
+This second objective can be readily accomplished noting that the predictive probability $p(\by_{\mbox{\normalfont new}} \mid \by)$ for a new vector of observations $\by_{\mbox{\normalfont new}}$ from model \eqref{eq1} is equal to the ratio $p(\by_{\mbox{\normalfont new}}, \by)/p(\by)$ of the two associated marginal likelihoods.
+Therefore, focusing for simplicity on the case $c=1$, that covers the most widely--used models in Section~\ref{sec_2}, direct application of \eqref{eq15} leads to